-Whether I preferred the parts where Zorro is doing stuff was because I was a child, or it was because these two serials and the television series were juvenile in nature, I cannot say.
+Whether I preferred the parts where Zorro was doing stuff was because I was a child, or it was because these two serials and the television series were juvenile in nature, I cannot say.
 But it was quite a surprise for me when, as a college student, I saw The Mark of Zorro (1940) for the first time.
 Of course, it had the star quality of such actors as Tyrone Power and Basil Rathbone, as well as the production values of a major studio, all of which were bound to make it much better than what I had seen previously.
 But what really struck me was the fact that the parts of the movie featuring Zorro constituted a relatively small amount of screen time, which was greatly exceeded by the amount of time devoted to Don Diego.
-The emphasis on Don Diego in this movie even went so far as to have him fight the climactic duel as Diego and not as Zorro.
-In this, the movie followed the 1920 version with Douglas Fairbanks.
-But most movies do not do this, choosing instead to have the climactic duel fought by Zorro.
-For example, the 1974 made-for-television version starring Frank Langella has the actor in full Zorro regalia in the final showdown.
+The emphasis on Diego in this movie even went so far as to have him fight the climactic duel as Diego and not as Zorro, as in the 1920 version.
+Most movies do not do this, choosing instead to have any climactic sword fight fought by Zorro in his outfit, just as in the novel.
+Notably, in the 1974 made-for-television production starring Frank Langella, the movie is basically a remake of the version with Tyrone Power, even using the same music.
+The major difference between the two, aside from the inferior quality of the 1974 version, is the way the story was altered just enough to allow Langella to be in full Zorro regalia in the final showdown.